jwallin/azure-gaming/README.md

 Click on the button above for your desired VM type and fill out the form.
 You'll need to fill in:
 * Subscription: your paid subscription
 * Resource group: create a new one and name it anything you like
 * Location: pick the location closest to you.
-Location 'West Europe' has support for NV6 VMs (not all regions do).
+Location 'Nort Europe' has support for Promo NV6 VMs as this template has been configured for (not all regions do).
 Check [this website](https://azure.microsoft.com/en-us/global-infrastructure/services/) for whether a region supports NV6 VM.
 * Admin username and password: the login credentials for the local user.
 * Script location: the location of the setup script.
 Use the default value.
 * Windows Update: whether to update windows, which takes around an hour.
 Recommended to leave as false.